According to the American Optometric Association (AOA), 25 percent of all children have a vision problem significant enough to impact their learning.

 By making some adjustments around the classroom you can help your students with visual difficulties to achieve greater academic success and even help to boost their confidence in school.

-With a program of vision therapy, their visual skills can be strengthened, and clear and comfortable vision can be achieved.
+With a program of vision therapy, your student’s visual skills can be strengthened, and clear and comfortable vision can be achieved – allowing them to excel in your class!

 2021 Update: Vision Therapy for Visual Efficiency »